Sign In

 Haebom

-However, recent research suggests that employees who engage in such collaborations can easily burn out due to cognitive overload and emotional strain.
-This burnout can lead to negative attitudes and behaviors, which can have a negative impact not only on the boundary-crossing individual but also on the organization as a whole.
+However, recent research shows that employees involved in this type of collaboration can easily become worn out from cognitive overload and emotional tension.
+This burnout can lead to negative attitudes and behaviors, not only affecting the individual boundary-crosser but also the entire organization.

-Organizations can utilize the following strategies to help employees collaborate well across departments without burning out:
+Organizations can employ the following strategies to help staff collaborate effectively between departments without burning out:

 1.

-Include cross-functional collaboration in formal job descriptions and set clear expectations for the role.
+Include cross-team collaboration in official job descriptions and make expectations for the role crystal clear.

-For example, a front-end developer job might specify collaboration with marketing and back-end development teams.
+For example, specifying in a front-end developer’s job description that collaboration with marketing and backend teams is expected.

 2.

-Support for development of necessary capabilities and recognition of achievements 🌟🌟🌟
+Supporting development of needed competencies and recognizing achievements 🌟🌟🌟

 3.

-We operate various communication channels to identify signs of employee burnout.
+Operate various communication channels to detect early signs of employee burnout.

-One-on-one meetings, observation of changes in work attitudes, periodic surveys, etc.
+One-on-one meetings, monitoring changes in work attitude, regular surveys, etc.

 1